TradeIdeasPhilip/compress/mac-os/eight/README.md

 In some programs I try to reorganize the data so the entropy encoder can do a better job.
 Search this repository for "mru list" for some good examples.

-### Convenience code
+## Convenience code

-This project uses a lot of shared code.
+I've written a lot of code that will help multiple compression programs.
+Among other things, I've made the rANS library easier to use.

 One example is that the rANS encoder expects all frequency data to be expressed as a fraction where the denominator is a power of two.
-I've found it much more common for the main program to use fractions with any denominator, so my library code does the conversion automatically.
+I've found it much more convenient for the main program to use fractions with any denominator, so my library code does the conversion automatically.

-If you say that you have and item with probability 1/3, the library will change that to something like  35791394<b>1</b>/1073741824 or 35791394<b>2</b>/1073741824.
+If you say that you have and item with probability 1/3, the library will change that to something like  357,913,94<b>1</b>/1,073,741,824 or 357,913,94<b>2</b>/1,073,741,824.
-And a corresponding library will tell the decoder to convert from those huge fractions back to 1/3.
+The libraries on the encoder side and the decoder side will do this consistently.

-Another example:  The encoder spits out a stream of bits.
+Another example:  The rANS encoder spits out a stream of bits.
 That's not convenient.
 So I wrote a wrapper around the encoder which will write the output to a file.
-There were a lot of little details, but you don't have to worry about those.
 I also wrote a corresponding library to read from that file and send the bits to the rANS decoder in a format that it likes.
+Those two libraries share a lot of little details but you don't have to worry about that.

-### Main program
+## Main program

 I wrote the simplest possible main program make use of the rANS encoder/decoder and my convenience libraries.

 `count` starts by reading the entire input file.
 It counts the number of times it sees each byte in the file.
-For a super simple example, let's say the input file contains `abbcccdddd`.
+For a super simple example, let's say the input file contains "abbcccdddd" and nothing else.
 So we'll create a table like this:
 | Byte | Frequency |
 | :----: | :---------: |